 The global construction films market size was valued at USD 15.37 Billion in 2017 and is anticipated to progress at a CAGR of 5.5% from 2018 to 2025.
-The emphasis on increasing durability and energy-efficiency and lowering the service cost of the construction sector has augmented the product demand in various applications.
-Rising number of green building projects, stringent regulations aimed at reducing the carbon and Greenhouse Gas (GHG) emissions, and rapid industrialization and urbanization, especially in emerging economies like Asia Pacific, are projected to drive the global market.
+The emphasis on increasing durability and energy efficiency and lowering the service cost of the construction sector has augmented the product demand in various applications.
+The rising number of green building projects, stringent regulations aimed at reducing the carbon and Greenhouse Gas (GHG) emissions, and rapid industrialization and urbanization, especially in emerging economies like Asia Pacific, are projected to drive the global market.

-Considerable investment in infrastructure development and residential projects owing to the liberalization of foreign investment regulations is another factor boosting the construction industry.
+Considerable investment in infrastructure development and residential projects due to the liberalization of foreign investment regulations boosts the construction industry.
 This, in turn, will augment the demand for construction films.
-Furthermore, cost advantages, durability, and availability of application-specific products is expected to drive the demand further.
-Another factor substantially influencing the construction film demand is the growing popularity of green building initiatives.
+Furthermore, cost advantages, durability, and availability of application-specific products are expected to drive the demand further.
+Another factor substantially influencing the construction of film demand is the growing popularity of green building initiatives.

-Green building measures provide better energy-efficiency, lowers operating costs and reduces, assists in natural resource conservation, and improves productivity.
+Green building measures provide better energy efficiency, lowers operating costs and reduce, assist in natural resource conservation, and improve productivity.
 Supportive government incentives and initiatives and the benefits of being recognized as a green project, such as property tax credits, will drive the green buildings industry, thereby fueling product demand.
-High durability and low product costs have increased their usage in green building projects.
+High durability and low production costs have increased their usage in green building projects.

-The product is widely used in a number of applications including roofing, flooring, walls & ceilings, windows, building enveloping, HVAC, electrical and plumbing applications.
-However, stringent regulations and framework imposed on plastic manufacturing, usage, disposal, and recycling may pose a challenge for the industry.
-The market is highly sensitive to environment regulations as it may have a significant impact on the production and demand trends.
-In addition, the quality standards about the use of recycled films have increased their costs resulting in reduced use in green building projects.
-This may also to restrain the growth.
+The product is widely used in a number of applications including roofing, flooring, walls & ceilings, windows, building enveloping, HVAC, electrical, and plumbing applications.
+However, stringent regulations and frameworks imposed on plastic manufacturing, usage, disposal, and recycling may pose a challenge for the industry.
+The market is highly sensitive to environmental regulations as they may have a significant impact on the production and demand trends.
+In addition, the quality standards regarding the use of recycled films have increased their costs resulting in reduced use in green building projects.
+This may also restrain growth.

-The vapor barrier films product segment led the global market in 2017 accounting for the largest share.
+The vapor barrier film product segment led the global market in 2017 accounting for the largest share.
 Vapor barrier films have extensive use in flooring and wall and ceiling applications owing to their durability along with the ability to reduce moisture infiltration and prevent bacterial growth.
-Vapor barrier products have key applications in construction activities as they can act as a barrier between inner and external building envelope.
-They can also be used in timber frame constructions, high humidity buildings and roof, and floor constructions.
-The segment has witnessed a significant growth over past few years in Asia Pacific on account of rapidly growing manufacturing and construction industries.
+Vapor barrier products have key applications in construction activities as they can act as a barrier between inner and external building envelopes.
+They can also be used in timber frame constructions, high humidity buildings and roofs, and floor constructions.
+The segment has witnessed significant growth over the past few years in Asia Pacific on account of rapidly growing manufacturing and construction industries.

 Roofing is expected to be the fastest-growing application segment over the forecast period.
-There is high demand for the product in various applications due to its high strength that assists in preventing cracks and deterioration on floors.
+There is a high demand for the product in various applications due to its high strength which assists in preventing cracks and deterioration on floors.
 Additionally, it helps reduce the moisture infiltration between the layers of walls and ceilings, which prevents the growth of mold or bacteria.
 Windows is another key application segment for construction films.
-Rising awareness about the harmful effects of UV radiations and global warming has significantly boosted the product demand in this segment.
-Window films have multiple uses, such as UV filtration, thermal insulation, heat, and glare reduction, safety and security.
+Rising awareness about the harmful effects of UV radiation and global warming has significantly boosted the product demand in this segment.
+Window films have multiple uses, such as UV filtration, thermal insulation, heat, and glare reduction, safety, and security.

 Barrier protection is the largest function segment.
-Increased emphasis on enhancing the durability and energy-efficiency and lowering the service costs has fueled the product demand in various applications.
+Increased emphasis on enhancing durability and energy efficiency and lowering service costs has fueled the product demand in various applications.
 Bonding, insulation, and cable management are other major functions that utilize construction films.
-High adhesion to building components and precise fit make them ideal in bonding.
+High adhesion to building components and precise fit make them ideal for bonding.
 Additionally, their application in insulation is the most efficient method of improving thermal performance in a building.

-On the basis of end use, the global market has been categorized into residential, commercial, and industrial sectors.
-Residential sector is anticipated to be the largest end-use segment over the next few years due to rising number of residential construction projects across the globe as a result of growing population.
+On the basis of end-use, the global market has been categorized into residential, commercial, and industrial sectors.
+The residential sector is anticipated to be the largest end-use segment over the next few years due to the rising number of residential construction projects across the globe as a result of the growing population.
 It is also likely to register the highest CAGR during the estimated time period.

-Construction films are used as building envelopes, which separate internal living environment from the external environment to provide protection against various factors, such as weather, pests, noise, and dirt.
+Construction films are used as building envelopes, which separate the internal living environment from the external environment to protect against various factors, such as weather, pests, noise, and dirt.
 These films also control sunlight penetration and offer high levels of privacy and comfort.
-They are mainly used in roofing, walls, flooring, cladding, insulation and window applications.
+They are mainly used in roofing, walls, flooring, cladding, insulation, and window applications.

-Asia Pacific accounts for the largest share of the global market.
+The Asia Pacific accounts for the largest share of the global market.
 Several government initiatives coupled with a substantial foreign investment in real estate development are expected to drive the regional market in the years to come.
-Vapor barriers are increasingly being used in greenhouse and industrial buildings, specifically in petrochemical plants of India and China.
-Government initiatives encouraging Public-Private Partnership (PPP) programs to promote infrastructure development projects at both regional and national levels is further propelling demand for vapor barriers.
+Vapor barriers are increasingly being used in greenhouse and industrial buildings, specifically in petrochemical plants in India and China.
+Government initiatives encouraging Public-Private Partnership (PPP) programs to promote infrastructure development projects at both regional and national levels are further propelling demand for vapor barriers.

 Europe has an established market, which is continuously evolving.
 Moreover, innovations in terms of products, such as fragment retention films, UV and fade protection, bomb blast protection film, condominium glass coating, and window tinting, will have a positive impact on the market growth.